geeky-do/devimposter/src/posts/let-there-be-light.md

 ## Hosting

 This is where is I started, don't ask me why but I first wanted to pick a domain.
-I chose [bluehost](https://www.bluehost.com/) because it was the cheapest.
-Ok easy enough.
-I ended up paying twice because I got confused by my two hyper cats but the hardest part was the domain name.
-Naming is hard.
+I chose [Netlify](https://www.netlify.com/) because it was free.
+Ok easy enough and it has a nice CI built in.

 ## How to build a blog?
-Well since I went with [bluehost](https://www.bluehost.com/) it somehow installed [WordPress](https://www.wordpress.com/) somewhere in the beginning during my onboarding.
-I have no doubt they asked me for permission but I don't recall it.
-So at that moment I faced a decision am I going to write a tech blog but use something like WordPress?
+So at that moment I faced a decision am I going to write a tech blog but use something like [WordPress](https://www.wordpress.com) ?
 People would eat me alive surely.
 It's scandalous!
 How am I to show my prowess if I don't build everything myself?!
 > Stop! don't be like that.
 Building something fast and quickly is nice and if it's good enough for millions of people then it's good enough for me, right?

 Wrong.